How can we turn grief anniversaries into a source of personal focus and strength?

 Grief anniversaries bring raw existential questions about the past, present and future.

-If only we could preserve such innocence.
+If only I could preserve such innocence.
 But then again, is it not better to face realities?
 Because we are part of uncomfortable realities.
 And loss and grief is part of that.

 Before we got to know each other and became friends we would pass each other most mornings on our separate walks.
 She with her camera, me with my dog.